he pope is about to crown a kneeling emperor. The pope lets the emperor kiss his feet,

 if not at first, then in later issues.

-As the picture to the right shows, Mechel is available
+As the picture to the left and right show, Christian de Mechel's etchings are available

 Variations: Aldegrever makes a free interpretation as usual and has also removed